Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Discussion

 \section{Discussion}

-In this study, we developed an analytic framework for integrating ecological interactions into population genetics models.
-Our calculations show that ecology can dramatically affect evolutionary outcomes.
-By combining theoretical insights from population genetics and community ecology, we show that the eco-evolutionary feedbacks give rise to an effective frequency-dependent selection between parent and mutant strains.
-Surprisingly, the effects of ecology are captured by a single parameter $\eta$ that can be directly calculated from ecological models using DMFT.
+In this study, we developed an analytic framework for integrating ecological interactions with a complex community into population genetics models.
+Our calculations show that interactions with a highly-diverse community can dramatically affect evolutionary outcomes.
+Despite their complexity, ecological feedbacks give rise to a remarkably simple form of frequency-dependent selection between parent and mutant strains.
+Surprisingly, the entire community's frequency-dependence can be captured by a single parameter $\eta$ which can be easily calculated from the community for a wide variety of ecological models.
+Thus our results reveal a principled method to apply existing population genetics models with frequency-dependent selection even in the presence of complex communities.

 We find that when ecological feedback is strong, the fixation probabilities for moderately beneficial mutants are suppressed compared to Kimura's predictions (Fig.~\ref{fig:fixationProbability}b).
 The suppression increases with effective population size (Fig.~\ref{fig:fixationProbability}e), weaker parent-mutant correlations (Fig.~\ref{fig:fixationProbability}e), and decreases as ecosystems become more packed (Fig.~\ref{fig:fixationProbability}f).
 We further show that the deviations from Kimura's formula arise from prolonged parent-mutant coexistence arising from ecological interactions (Fig.~\ref{fig:fixProbExplanation}b and c).
 This coexistence results in exponentially long absorption (Fig.~\ref{fig:coexistence}a) and extinction times (Fig.~\ref{fig:coexistence}b) for moderately beneficial mutants, as well as coexistence regions in the phase portraits of parent-mutant dynamics (Fig.~\ref{fig:coexistence}g).

 Our theory is robust to the details of the exact ecological model used to mathematically represent the community dynamics.
 We show that our framework applies to various ecological models including generalized Lotka-Volterra models and multiple variants of the consumer-resource model (SI Sec.~\ref{sec:gLVderivation}--\ref{sec:gCRM}).
 Moreover, our analysis suggests that parent-mutant coexistence is a generic feature of population genetics in complex communities and is ubiquitous across all of the ecological models we have studied.
 For this reason, we expect the framework developed here to be widely applicable.